xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 .. math:: \frac{\partial \phi}{\partial t} + \nabla \cdot (u \phi)  = 0

-Let's consider scalar advection with a specified time-dependent velocity field.
+Let's consider scalar advection with a specified time-dependent triply periodic velocity field.
 In this example we'll be using AMR.

 This algorithm may look familiar -- in each time step we construct fluxes and use them to update the solution.